Cubic and Quartic integrals for geodesic flow on 2-torus via system of Hydrodynamic type

 Its principal part has negative discriminant thus the equation is elliptic.
 By the strong maximum principle $v$ cannot attain maximum in the interior point.
-Therefore $v$ must be constant and moreover to be zero if there is a boundary, because on the boundary $v$ vanishes.
-From the equations it follows that $u$ must be a constant as well.
+Therefore $v$ must be constant and moreover to be zero if there is a non-empty boundary of the elliptic region, because on the boundary $v$ must vanish.
+From the system of equations it follows that $u$ must be a constant as well.

 For the case $n=3$, due to the square root in the formula one might have not a single-valued function for $r$.
 However in this case we shall consider $r^2$ instead, which is also a Riemann invariant and apply the same argument as above for $r^2$.
 We have that $r$ must be a constant. \end{proof}